kanaabe/brendenclarke/src/pages/about/index.md

   accolades for both his commercial and editorial work.
 He has published two books, Above The Midnight Half (2019) and We Appreciate Your Interest, However (2021).
-He is the founder of the running label Forrest as well as the founder of the the production company 315.
+He is the founder of the running label Forrest as well as the founder of the production company 315.
 He also serves as the Head of Photo & Video at Gap Inc.

   Selected Commercial Clients include On Running, Nike, Saturdays NYC, Leica,